sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 ## Configuration
 The following is the current recommended procedure for configuring a cluster.
 While it is still possible to configure your cluster using `peers` in the `[meta]` section of your config file, we encourage the use of the `-join` flag instead.

+> **Note:** In versions 0.9.1 and 0.9.2, a cluster needs to be configured by specifying peers.
+If you plan on using clustering it is highly recommended that you upgrade to version 0.9.3+.

 ### Start the Initial Raft Cluster

 Throughout this example, each node will be given a number that denotes the order in which it was started (e.g. 1 for the first node, 2 for the second node, etc).
+It is also assumed that you are running some version of Linux and while it is possible to build a cluster locally, it is not recommended.

 1. Install InfluxDB on the 3 machines.
-2. For each node's `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with your hosts actual name.
+2. For each node's `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with your host's actual name.
 3. For each node's `/etc/opt/influxdb/influxdb.conf` file, update the `bind-address` to another port if `8088` is unacceptable.
 4. Start InfluxDB on the first node.
+Note that the `bind-address` may differ from node to node (e.g. one can use 8088, another use 9099, and the other 10101).
 5. In `/etc/init.d/influxdb` on the second node, set `INFLUXD_OPTS="-join hostname_1:bind-address_1"`.
 6. Start InfluxDB on the second node.
 7. In `/etc/init.d/influxdb` on the third node, set `INFLUXD_OPTS="-join hostname_1:bind-address_1,hostname_2:bind-address_2"`.